 All this filtration is great, but even with the best biological filtration in the world your nitrate levels will gradually creep up.
 There’s no way around that, and the very expensive devices you can buy to hold back the inevitable are not worth it.
 What is easy is to change the water regularly.
-I generally aim for changing 50% of the water in a tank every week.
+Back when I first wrote this I aimed for changing 50% of the water every week.
+However, that has now changed to something more like 20% of the water per week.
 I sometimes don’t manage this, but I also test my tanks for ammonia, nitrite, and nitrate, and so I know exactly which tanks need water changes.
 Changing the water is simple: turn off the filter and heaters if they will get dry during this process.
 Dry filters tend to burn their motors out and dry heaters can sometimes explode.
-Remove 50% of the water (don’t remove all the water).
+Remove 20% of the water (don’t remove all the water).
 Dechlorinate more water.
 Let it sit for a bit to get to room temperature.
 Add it into the tank.
 Turn the filter and heaters back on.

 Your tank plus your water changes plus your biological filtration define your maximum bioload.
 Bioload is the “load” your animals place on the system.
 Above a certain amount of living animal tissue5 in a tank (be it fish, shrimp, snails, or whatever) and the level of nitrates in the tank will get too high before you change the water.
 More water dilutes the nitrate, more biological filtration prevents ammonia from staying as ammonia, and more water changes gets rid of all the fish waste faster.
 I advise you (if you are a beginner) to under-load your tank.